fenago/ernesto-spark-databricks/Lab_8.md

 `data2.cache()`

-## Persist

-However, if we want to use the various storage levels as explained above, we have to use the persist() method and specify the desired storage level.
-So the code will look like:

-`data2.persist(StorageLevel.MEMORY_AND_DISK_SER)`

-At this point of time, we have simply specified out storage level for persistence.
 The actual persistence happens when the action on the RDD is called.

 `data2.take(5)`